mbbx6spp/funalgebra/README.md

 workaround the inflexible class hierarchies or large surface area object interfaces.

-Promoting functions to first class citizens means we can thinking about computational abstraction not just data abstraction.
+Promoting functions to first class citizens means we can think about computational abstraction not just data abstraction.
 How is this?
-In a more functional programming language we are *able* to abstract over computation as we can apply functions passed in as arguments naturally and construct functions as results when needed without extra fuss.
+In a more functional programming language we are *able* to abstract over computation as we can apply functions passed in as arguments naturally and construct functions as results when needed without extra fuss to overcome the shortcomings of the language.
 Again keeping us closer to the problem domain rather than working around language deficiencies.

+Note: Java 8 may be offering lambdas as a new language feature, but (a) it is not even released yet, (b) it still feels "tacked on" - which it is, honestly - as opposed to a free flowing language construct that feels natural to language natives (I used to be a huge fan of Java at some point and spent almost a decade writing primarily Java code).
+Much of the Java standard libraries need to be rewritten using this for it to start to feel natural.
+Considering how long it took to get lambdas in there (~15 years since first serious suggestion) I will not hold my breath.

 Let's review the type of the `liftM` function: